Antimonit/EventBuffer/README.md

 ```

-Note that in order to guarantee the delivery of events, the `send` method is suspending and
+Note that to guarantee the delivery of events, the `send` method is suspending and
 must be executed from a suspending context.

 In Android components with a `Lifecycle`, use the `EventBuffer.collect` extension function to